slip-slap/slip-slap.github.io/_posts/2020-03-17-language-english-life-flirt.md

 ####
 1. when you look in your eyes, and you look back in mine.
 2. reveal their real feeling about each other.
+3. we can pick up where we left off, I never stop loving you.
+4. who are you going to impress?